Ten months after the launch of Open Banking, TLT report reveals how financial services companies are responding

 "There are considerable challenges for existing players and new entrants – from complying with regulatory technical standards to identifying market opportunities and potential partnerships and making sure that customer data is adequately protected.
 Customer confidence and trust must be a major area of focus in order to realise the potential benefits that Open Banking can deliver.
 Would-be Open Banking champions need to consider their position, their partners and their strategy carefully, but make sure they can act and react quickly enough to take full advantage, before someone else does."

-Please find more information about Open Banking on our hot topic page.
+Please find more information on our Open Banking hot topic page.